i0Ek3/MSI-B460M-i5-10400-OpenCore-Hackintosh/README.md

 ## Notes

 - Change your own SMBIOS and determine the validity of it
-- Enable NVIDIA GTX series(Kepler) graphic card support, you can check [here](https://heipg.cn/drivers/geforce-kepler-patcher-v3.html) and [here](https://github.com/chris1111/Geforce-Kepler-patcher)
+- To enable NVIDIA GTX series(Kepler) graphic card support, you can check [here](https://heipg.cn/drivers/geforce-kepler-patcher-v3.html) and [here](https://github.com/chris1111/Geforce-Kepler-patcher)
-- If you use the other network card and bluetooth model, you may need to load BlueToolFixup.kext
+- If you use the different network card and bluetooth model with mine, you may need to load BlueToolFixup.kext
 - In this version, USB ports need to be re-customized by yourself, you can check [here](https://apple.sqlsec.com/6-实用姿势/6-1.html) to re-customized it